moonseokha/moonseokha.github.io/_pages/about.md

 My research interests lie in the field of Autonomous Robots and Autonomous Driving 🚗 🤖.
 Recently, I have been focusing on camera-based perception tasks in autonomous driving, including 3D detection and occupancy prediction.
 I also explored trajectory prediction with an emphasis on modeling interactions between agents, using vision-driven text guidance as supervision to inform the model of relevant contextual cues needed to understand each agent’s situation.

-Currently, I am particularly interested in Vision-Language-Navigation for autonomous robots and end-to-end learning frameworks for autonomous driving.
+Currently, I am particularly interested in Vision-Language Navigation for autonomous robots and End-to-End frameworks for autonomous driving.

-For more details, please refer to my CV 📝(/assets/pdf/cv_seokhamoon.pdf).